dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - whether AI helped or failed
 - what commands the AI proposed
 - which recovery path was taken
+- what AI command if any failed by the retry

 #### **4. Tag Merging**